SOFR

 Secured Overnight Financing Rate (SOFR) is a secured overnight interest rate.
 SOFR is a reference rate (that is, a rate used by parties in commercial contracts that is outside their direct control) established as an alternative to LIBOR.
-LIBOR has been published in a number of currencies and underpins financial contracts all over the world.
-Because LIBOR is derived from banks' daily quotes of borrowing costs, banks were able to manipulate the rates through lying in the surveys.
+LIBOR had been published in a number of currencies and underpins financial contracts all over the world.
 Deeming it prone to manipulation, UK regulators decided to discontinue LIBOR in 2021.

 In 2022, the LIBOR Act passed by the U.S. Congress established SOFR as a default replacement rate for LIBOR contracts that lack mechanisms to deal with LIBOR's cessation.
 The Act also grants a safe harbor to LIBOR contracts that transition to SOFR.
 Previously, SOFR was seen as the likely successor of LIBOR in the US since at least 2021.

 SOFR uses actual costs of transactions in the overnight repo market, calculated by the New York Federal Reserve.
 With US government bonds serving as collateral for borrowing, SOFR is calculated differently from LIBOR and is considered a less risky rate.
 The less risky nature of SOFR may result in lower borrowing costs for companies.
 In addition, unlike the forward-looking LIBOR (which can be calculated for 3, 6 or 12 months into the future), SOFR is calculated based on past transactions, which limits the rate's predictive value on future interest rates.
-In addition, SOFR is overnight, whereas LIBOR can have longer tenors.
+In addition, SOFR is overnight, whereas LIBOR can have longer tenures.

 History

-In 2012, it was revealed that banks around the world had manipulated the London interbank offered rate (LIBOR).
-In the aftermath of the scandal, global regulators decided to move away from the LIBOR, a vital part of the financial system given that it’s linked to around $300 trillion of loans, derivatives and other instruments across various currencies.
-It also didn’t help that volumes underlying the benchmark dried up.
-U.K. regulators set the deadline at 2021 for financial firms and investors to transition away from the Libor.
+In 2012, revelations emerged about the manipulation of the London Interbank Offered Rate (LIBOR) by various global banks.
+This scandal led to a significant shift in regulatory attitudes towards LIBOR, which was deeply embedded in the financial system due to its connection with approximately $300 trillion worth of loans, derivatives, and other financial instruments across multiple currencies.
+Contributing to the concerns was the noticeable decrease in the volume of transactions underpinning the benchmark.
+Consequently, UK financial regulators established a deadline of 2021 for financial firms and investors to complete their transition away from the LIBOR.

-In June 2017, US Federal Reserve Bank's Alternative Reference Rates Committee selected what's called the Secured Overnight Financing Rate, or SOFR as the preferred alternative to Libor.
-The committee has noted the stability of the repurchase market on which the rate is based.
+In June 2017, US Federal Reserve Bank's Alternative Reference Rates Committee selected SOFR as the preferred alternative to Libor.
+The committee noted the stability of the repurchase market on which the rate is based.
 The New York Federal Reserve began publication of the rate in April 2018.

-In August 2018, Barclays became the first bank to issue commercial paper tied to the rate; selling some US $525 million of short-term debt.
-Previously, Fannie Mae issued $6 billion securities tied to SOFR in July 2018.
+Fannie Mae issued $6 billion securities tied to SOFR in July 2018.
 Again in October 2018, Fannie Mae issued a second $ 5 billion securities that was also similarly tied to SOFR.

-Nonetheless, weaning off the scandal-plagued Libor benchmark is a gigantic problem for global rates markets, one that increasingly looks too burdensome for a single replacement to handle in the U.S.
+In August 2018, Barclays became the first bank to issue commercial paper tied to the rate; selling some US $525 million of short-term debt.